fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 	at org.fnives.test.showcase.storage.SharedPreferencesManagerImpl$Companion.create(SharedPreferencesManagerImpl.kt:65)

 So we need to mock the creation of `SharedPreferences`, then the `SharedPreferences` as well.
-Since our classes main purpose is to handle `SharedPreferences`, that doesn't really make sense.
+Since our class's main purpose is to handle `SharedPreferences`, that doesn't really make sense.

 Well, I would rather not do that.
 So then we need to run our tests on a Real Device or Emulator during development.
 Well we could do that, but it just takes that much more time.
-We would also need to to integrate a Testing Farm, or run Emulators in docker with our CI.
+We would also need to integrate a Testing Farm, or run Emulators in docker with our CI.
 It would be good to do that, but sometimes that's just not possible, here is where [Robolectric](http://robolectric.org/) comes in.

 >Robolectric is the industry-standard unit testing framework for Android.
 With Robolectric, your tests run in a simulated Android environment inside a JVM, without the overhead and flakiness of an emulator.
 Robolectric tests routinely run 10x faster than those on cold-started emulators.